MicrosoftDocs/architecture-center/docs/industries/manufacturing/compute-manufacturing-overview-content.md

 ### Burst to Azure

-If a local cluster is available, another option is to extend it to Azure, and thereby offload peak workloads (aka as bursting to Azure).
+If a local cluster is available, another option is to extend it to Azure.
+This process offloads peak workloads and is known as _bursting to Azure_.
 To do so requires using one of the on-premise workload managers that support Azure (e.g. [Alces Flight Compute](https://azuremarketplace.microsoft.com/marketplace/apps/alces-flight-limited.alces-flight-compute-solo?tab=Overview?WT.mc_id=computeinmanufacturing-docs-ercenk),